Exotic Avian Sanctuary of Tennessee is registered as a 501(c)3 non-profit organization.

 New parrots are arriving every week through rescue or relinquishment.
 They need our help and care, but they also need financial help.
 By sponsoring of one of these sweet birds you can really make a positive difference in its life, while supporting our mission to provide a safe haven for birds to live out their lives in a happy and healthy environment.

-Click here to view some of our residents that would love to have YOU be their sponsor and special friend.
+To view some of our residents that would love to have YOU be their sponsor and special friend, click the link below.

 We appreciate your interest in parrot adoption.
 There are thousands of parrots waiting in rescue facilities nationally for committed, compassionate adoptive homes.